immcantation/changeo/README.md

 4. The Change-O scripts should then be directly executable from the Command Prompt.
-   If not, correct the file association for `.py` files by right-clicking on a `.py` file, selecting 'Open with' -> 'Choose default program...', choosing the `python.exe` from Python 2.7, and checking 'Always use the selected program'.
+   If not, correct the file association for `.py` files by right-clicking on a `.py` file, selecting 'Open with' -> 'Choose default program...', choosing the `python3.exe` from Python 3.4, and checking 'Always use the selected program'.

 Installation - Mac OS X